 Hold up your hand and count your fingers (no, fold away your thumb).
 That’s the core group of Four Leg.
-A team of professional video crafts-peoples who turn water into wine.
+A team of professional video crafts-people who turn water into wine.
 We keep ourselves lean because we know when we work together, our many legs move in unison.

 No kidding, video is our oxygen.
 It’s an obsession.
 We sleepwalk with a camera slung.